Vitiligo (overview) L80

 This section has been translated automatically.

-• Vitiligo vulgaris (generalized vitiligo): In 78% of patients its onset is mostly symmetrical and periorificial.
+• Vitiligo vulgaris (generalized vitiligo): In 78% of patients the onset is usually symmetrical and periorificial.

 Depending on the onset of the disease, a further subdivision of vitiligo can be made:

-• Type I (prepubertal vitiligo): onset of vitiligo before puberty.
-Familial accumulation of vitiligo, gray hairiness, as well as other autoimmune diseases; clustered atopic eczema and halo-nevi.
-Infestation of trunk and limbs.
+• Type I (prepubertal vitiligo): Onset of vitiligo before puberty.
+Familial accumulation of vitiligo, gray hair and other autoimmune diseases; frequent atopic eczema and halo nevi.
+Infestation of the trunk and limbs.

-• Type II (postpubertal vitiligo): affection of the acra and face.
+• Type II (post-pubertal vitiligo): Infestation of the acra and face.

-The assessment of the clinical activity of vitiligo in the last 12 months is important for a therapeutic decision:
+An assessment of the clinical activity of the vitiligo in the last 12 months is important for a treatment decision:

 • Vitiligo with continuous or relapsing progression

-• Inflammatory vitiligo (at the edge of vitiligo there is erythema formation due to a local inflammatory reaction)
+• Inflammatory vitiligo (erythema forms at the edge of the vitiligo due to a local inflammatory reaction)

 Occurrence/Epidemiology